 In 2011 an inquest jury found Daniel posed no risk and was shot without warning.
 He was shot within 10ft, although the solider claimed he pulled the trigger by accident as it sat on the ground.
 In March 2016 it was decided not pursue charges against the solider and is now currently under review at the High Court.

 The second killing was of Seamus Bradley (19), an unarmed member of the IRA.
-He was shot 5 times by a solider who claimed Bradley was running from him and climbed a tree when possessing a gun.
-The soliders claim was that he shot into the tree and Bradley fell down sustaining additional injuries as he fell.
-He was then transferred to an army post located at St John’s school where he died.
+Bradley was shot 5 times by a solider.
+The British solider claimed Bradley was running and climbed a tree armed with a gun.
+The soldier claimed he shot into the tree and Bradley fell down sustaining additional injuries as he fell.
+Transferred to an army post beside St John’s school he died from his injuries.

 A recent inquest discovered Bradley may have been stripped and shot before he died in captivity.
-A Coroners’ Court approved a new independent ballistics expert who’s report suggests Seamus was unarmed and running away when he was shot a number of times in the back.
+A Coroners’ Court approved a new independent ballistics experts report.
+It suggested Seamus was running away and unarmed when he was shot numerous times in the back.
 There was no suggestion he was shot out of the tree.

 To this day, the gable wall of Free Derry corner still stands in the Bogside – a monument for Civil Rights.